jamesob/jamesob.github.io/_posts/2019-08-24-bitcoin-is-for-this.md

 things like mortgage-backed securities.

 The chart below shows the level of our monetary base, or the amount of currency circulating plus the level of reserves banks hold at the Fed.
+This is one of my favorite charts of all time, it's just insane.

 <div class="embed-container"><iframe src="https://fred.stlouisfed.org/graph/graph-landing.php?g=lIdk&width=670&height=475" scrolling="no" frameborder="0" style="overflow:hidden;" allowTransparency="true"></iframe></div><script src="https://fred.stlouisfed.org/graph/js/embed.js" type="text/javascript"></script>
-<div class="caption">Over $3.3 trillion (5x) in new money was created starting in 2008.</div>
+<div class="caption">Over $3.3 trillion <b>(5x)</b> in new money was created starting in 2008.<br />Shaded gray bars are periods of recession.</div>

 The tricky part about central bank intervention is that it's a discretionary process driven by a relatively small group of people.
 How much intervention is too much?
-In 2008, the answer seemed to be "almost no amount of intervention is too much."
+In 2008, the answer seemed to be "almost no amount is too much."

 As you can see above, this resulted in the supply of base money roughly *quintupling*.
 Why we didn't see crippling inflation is another story for a different blog[^1].
-Even though we didn't see traditional (and I would argue faulty) measures of inflation like CPI and PCE spike, all this extra "liquidity" (i.e. cheap credit) has led to systemic bubbles in important asset markets like real estate
+Even though we didn't see traditional (and I would argue deceptive) measures of inflation like CPI and PCE spike, all this extra "liquidity" has led to systemic bubbles in important asset markets like real estate

 <div class="embed-container"><iframe src="https://fred.stlouisfed.org/graph/graph-landing.php?g=oH3c&width=670&height=475" scrolling="no" frameborder="0" style="overflow:hidden;" allowTransparency="true"></iframe></div><script src="https://fred.stlouisfed.org/graph/js/embed.js" type="text/javascript"></script>